aldelb/non-verbal-behaviours-generation/README.md

 - -epoch : during training, if you trained on 100 epochs, recording every 10 epochs, you must enter a number within [10;20;30;40;50;60;70;80;90;99].
 You must perform the generation before the evaluation.
 - -params : path to the config file.
-- -bandwith : parameter bandwith for the kernel density estimation.
+- -bandwith : parameter bandwidth for the kernel density estimation.

 You will find the results in the directory "generation/evaluation" or the one put in "evaluation_path" in the configuration file.

 ### Data post-processing (smoothing)
 1. To smooth the generated behaviours, open the file "post_processing/smoothing.py" and change the variable "dirs" by the name of the directory that contains the generated behaviours in csv files.
 For example "generation/data/output/27-07-2022_mosi_2/epoch_9/".

-2. In the conda console, to smooth data execute "python post_processing/smoothing.py false". "true" if you want to visualize the effect of smoothing in graph, "false" otherwise.
+2. In the conda console, to smooth data execute "python post_processing/smoothing.py false". "true" if you want to visualise the effect of smoothing in graph, "false" otherwise.

 ### Animate the generated behaviours
-To animate a virtual agent with the generated behaviours, we use the GRETA plateform.
+To animate a virtual agent with the generated behaviours, we use the GRETA platform.

 1. Download and install GRETA with "gpl-grimaldi-release.7z" at https://github.com/isir/greta/releases/tag/v1.0.1.
 2. Open GRETA.
 Open the configuration "Greta - Record AU.xml" already present GRETA.